 Other tests may be ordered if your doctor thinks your symptoms could be caused by other problems, such as diabetes or prostate disease.

 The medical history includes information about bowel habits, patterns of urination and leakage (when, how often, how severe), and whether there is pain, discomfort, or straining when voiding.
 The patient’s history of illnesses, pelvic surgeries, pregnancies, and medications currently used also supply the physician with information relevant to making a diagnosis.
 In the elderly, a mental status evaluation and assessment of social and environmental factors may be performed.

 A physical examination includes a neurologic status evaluation and examination of the abdomen, rectum, genitals, and pelvis.
 The cough stress test, in which the patient coughs forcefully while the physician observes the urethra, allows observation of urine loss.
 Instantaneous leakage with coughing indicates a diagnosis of stress incontinence.
 Leakage that is delayed or persistent after a cough indicates urge incontinence.

 The physical examination also helps the physician identify medical conditions that may be the cause of overactive bladder.
 For instance, poor reflexes or sensory responses may indicate a neurological disorder.

 Examination of the urine may identify medical conditions associated with overactive bladder, such as the following:

-- Proteinuria-excess protein in urine; may indicate kidney disease, cardiac disease, blood disease
+Proteinuria-excess protein in the urine; may indicate kidney disease, cardiac disease, blood disease